Anna Westin House – Residential Eating Disorder Treatment for Adults in St. Paul

 Components of our Residential Program at Anna Westin House

 Group Psychotherapy: Groups meet to share common experiences and to alleviate feelings of shame and isolation.
 Sharing common experiences breaks these barriers and inspires self-understanding as each person learns to identify unhealthy patterns and develop healthy alternatives.
 Group therapy may include learning skills of CBT (cognitive behavioral therapy), DBT (dialectical behavioral therapy), and others.

 Family Therapy: Family therapy sessions explore and improve long-standing communication patterns between family members.
 These sessions provide awareness of common issues and roles and help the individual with the eating disorder to recover and work toward a successful transition to the next level of care.
 Multifamily group and meal sessions are incorporated each week.

-Nutrition Therapy: Individual, group and family nutritional counseling, education, and meal planning are tailored to each resident’s needs to help them interrupt symptom use, restore body health, and regain trust in his or her body’s ability to regulate eating.
+Nutrition Therapy: Individual, group and family nutritional counseling, education, and meal planning are tailored to each resident’s needs to help them interrupt symptom use, restore body health, and regain trust in their body’s ability to regulate eating.
 These sessions and supported therapeutic meals and snacks help restore harmony to eating patterns, develop self-care skills, and help family members better understand how to support their loved one around eating.

 Medical Care: A nursing staff, a physician, and/or a physician assistant evaluate and monitor each resident’s medical status.

 Psychiatric Care: Our staff psychiatrists are specially trained to treat eating disorders and related co-occurring disorders.
 Medications may be incorporated into treatment of the eating disorder or other related conditions.

-Experiential Activities: Experiences such as cooking, grocery shopping, and practicing eating in a variety of meal situations help the individual strengthen self-expression and gain assertiveness and change behaviors.
+Experiential Activities: Experiences such as grocery shopping, and practicing eating in a variety of meal situations help the individual strengthen self-expression and gain assertiveness and change behaviors.